ppetrovtv/pine_script_docs/source/language/Type_system.rst

     * do not change during script execution
     * are unknown at compile time

-They are values that come from the main chart symbol information.
+They are values that come from the main chart's symbol information.
 For example, the `syminfo.mintick <https://www.tradingview.com/study-script-reference/v4/#var_syminfo{dot}mintick>`__ built-in variable is a *simple float*.
 The word *simple* is usually omitted when referring to this form, so we use *float* rather than *simple float*.